IgorUU/FirstCppProgram/README.md

 ADVICE: It is better to make the intent in your code as clear as possible by clearly using () to indicate which operations you want done first.

 ### Prefix and Postfix + and -

+Nothing realy much to say here.
+It is a classic story of incrementation (value++) and decremenatation (value--).